 Research doctoral students

 As a PhD student at Northeastern, you’ll have opportunities to deepen your research and broaden its impact through immersive experiences at innovative companies, government agencies, university laboratories, and nonprofits.
 Along with your faculty advisor, you’ll connect with mentors and leaders across sectors and disciplines.
-More important, you’ll gain unique insights that will shape your doctoral research and extend its relevance and application, maximizing your contributions to society.
-By the time of your dissertation, you’ll be on course for a challenging career, inside the academy or beyond it.
+More important, you’ll gain insights and perspectives that will shape your doctoral research and extend its relevance and application, maximizing your contributions to society.
+By the time you’ve defended your dissertation, you’ll have multiple pathways for developing and applying your research within the academy and beyond it.

 No matter your next step—a new job, business venture, or continuing education—Northeastern’s global alumni network can help you get there.
 You can earn an advanced degree or certificate, online or on site, in Boston or at one of our regional locations in the Massachusetts communities of Burlington and Nahant; Charlotte, North Carolina; London; Portland, Maine; San Francisco; Seattle; Silicon Valley; Toronto; and Vancouver.
 Sign up for one of many career workshops or one-on-one career coaching.
 Or seek advice and mentoring through the university’s thriving entrepreneurship ecosystem.
 You can tap into your network for learning and professional advancement anytime, anywhere.

 Athletes and fans